kelvinlawson/pykaraoke/README.txt

 There are also some other minor changes to the layout of the search results page, a change to the scrolling behaviour, and improved handling of corrupt CDG rip files.

+There are now vastly more options available on the Configure page.

 ---------------------------------------------------------------------------